 Location: Damnoen Saduak District, Ratchaburi, Thailand.

 Going to a floating market in Bangkok is really a must!
 You never truly experience Bangkok if you never went to.
-Actually there are many Floating Markets there.
+Actually, there are many Floating Markets there.
 But going to Damnoen is the most Touristy thing to do.
 Though the prices there are quite higher and be mindful that there are many scammers in the area since many tourists go to this place.

 ♥Sampran Riverside|Rose Garden♥

 See and experience the History and Culture of Bangkok here in Sampran Riverside (Rose Garden is the former name of this place.)
 They offer some shows such as elephant shows, cultural show and etc. You can also buy some medicinal ball and other health and beauty products which are organic.
-There are also workshops on how to make some herbal medicinal ball, cooking classes, traditional pottery and many more.
+There are also workshops on how to make some herbal medicinal ball, cooking classes, traditional pottery and much more.

 ♥Pratunam Night Market♥